Christian Bethancourt Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10 K/9, the first-best in the league.
+- The pitching staff for the White Sox has a collective 10 K/9, the first-best in MLB.

-- White Sox pitchers combine to allow the second-most home runs in baseball (38 total, 1.5 per game).
+- White Sox pitchers combine to give up 39 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The White Sox are sending Giolito (1-2) out to make his sixth start of the season.
-He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Lynn (0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Toronto Blue Jays while giving up hits.
+- The righty's most recent appearance came on Monday against the Toronto Blue Jays, when he went five innings, surrendering four earned runs while giving up five hits.

+- The 35-year-old has put up an ERA of 7.52, with 10.9 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .309 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.